SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.10c.txt

  - Ex wolf spirits can be grazed
  - Ex wolf spirit kill reward is restored
  - Spell card lasers are longer and travel faster
+ - Boss health decreases when Ex wolf spirits are killed

 Yuuma:
  - Scope speed is decreased